paullalonde/macos-bootable-iso-images/README.md

 The installation app is very big (> 10 GB), so it takes time to download it.
 Also, when creating the installation media, the scripts download installation assets.
 They are also voluminous, and therefore take time to download.
-The idea is that downloading the assets beforehand will make the macOS installation process itself be faster; at least that's the theory.
+The idea is that downloading the assets beforehand will make the macOS installation process itself be faster;
+at least that's the theory.

-Disk Utility may interfere with the operation of the scripts.
+Any application that scans mounted volumes may interfere with the operation of the script.
-Specifically, it may prevent volumes used in the ISO construction process from being erased.
-It's best to quit it before running a script.

-Time Machine may also prevent volumes used in the ISO construction process from being erased.
-It's best to turn it off temporarily.
+This problem manifests itself by "Error erasing disk" message while creating the installation media.
+Here are some of the applications that seem to trigger the problem.

+- **Finder** Close all Finder windows.
+- **Disk Utility** Quit it.
+- **Time Machine** Temporarily turn off automatic backups, and cancel any currently running backup.
+- **Parallels Desktop** Quit it.